jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 ## Prerequisites

-I assume some familiarity with **React**: what it is, what it does, that components are the building blocks and that the **JSX** syntax is a way to render components.
+I assume some familiarity with **React**, namely: what it is, what it does, that components are the building blocks and that the **JSX** syntax is a way to render components.
 At a later stage, familiarity with **Express** is assumed.
 You should also know how **npm** works.
 And finally, you should have **Node.js version 4 or newer installed**.

 If all of this is foreign to you, look at the [React documentation](https://facebook.github.io/react/docs/hello-world.html), [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm), and when the need arises, the [Express documentation](http://expressjs.com/en/starter/hello-world.html).